 ABT (Abort) attempts to abort a request and the transaction in which it is embedded.
 This is known as an asynchronous abort.

-Abort may be used within an External Stored Procedure to indicate that the results of a request initiated with the DBCAREA Return-result-to option will not be reflected to the CALLer or the application.
+Abort may be used within an External Stored Procedure to indicate that the results of a request initiated with the DBCAREA Return-result-to option is not reflected to the CALLer or the application.

-- If the Return Code is 0, the abort has been sent to the Teradata Database.
+- If the Return Code is 0, the abort has been sent to the database.
 However, 0 does not mean the request has been aborted.
 The application must perform FET to check the final disposition of the original request and ERQ to release the request context.

-- If the abort reaches the Teradata Database before it completes the request, the request will be aborted and the containing transaction rolled back.
+- If the abort reaches the database before it completes the request, the request is aborted and the containing transaction rolled back.
 Storage associated with the request is kept until ERQ is issued for the request.

-- If the abort reaches the Teradata Database after the request has completed, the abort is ignored.
+- If the abort reaches the database after the request has completed, the abort is ignored.